 Environmental Impact Statement

 The EIR/EIS analyzes the potential environmental impacts of the construction of tracks that would allow trains to pass through LA Union Station by extending four of the existing stub-end tracks and connecting them back to the mainline.
-The construction of the Run-Through Tracks project would reduce trip times for both the Surfliner and Metrolink commuter trains to and from Orange County and points south as well as increasing the capacity of LA Union Station.
+The construction of the Run-Through Tracks Project would reduce trip times for both the Surfliner and Metrolink commuter trains to and from Orange County and points south as well as increase the capacity of LA Union Station.

 Download the Final EIR/EIS Executive Summary